All Due Respect (The Wire)

-"All Due Respect" is the second episode of the third season of the HBO original series The Wire.
+"All Due Respect" is the 27th episode of the American crime drama The Wire and the second episode of the show's third season.
 The episode was written by Richard Price from a story by David Simon & Richard Price and was directed by Steve Shill.
-It originally aired on September 26, 2004.
+The story focuses on the Baltimore Police pursuing the crew of Cheese Wagstaff and an escalating conflict between the Barksdale and Stanfield crime organizations.
+It originally aired on September 26, 2004, on HBO in the U.S. Critics with The Buffalo News and San Jose Mercury News praised Price's writing and storytelling.

 Plot

 McNulty visits medical examiner Randall Frazier, skeptical that D'Angelo Barksdale's death in prison was a suicide.
 Frazier reports that D'Angelo's death could have been a homicide, citing bruises on his neck and back.
 McNulty visits D'Angelo's ex-girlfriend Donette, who doesn't tell him anything.
-Meanwhile, Cheese executes his dog when it loses in a dogfight.
+Meanwhile, Cheese euthanizes his dog when it loses in a dogfight.
 Soon afterwards, Tree, a drug dealer attending the dogfight, approaches and kills another dealer named Jelly.
 The MCU hears chatter about the murder over the wire, assuming a gang war has erupted.